-- ELAP 6.26 Encourage the use or installation of underground utilities. - ELAP 6.27 Encourage coordination with local transit authorities to expand transit access along Grand Avenue and provide stops at, or close in proximity to each Neighborhood.

-integrated open space that provides opportunities for passive and active recreation.
+- ELAP 6.26 Encourage the use or installation of underground utilities. - ELAP 6.27 Encourage coordination with local transit authorities to expand transit access along Grand Avenue and provide stops at, or close in proximity to each Neighborhood. - ELAP 6.28 At least ten percent of the gross area of each Neighborhood should be reserved for common, integrated open space that provides opportunities for passive and active recreation.